1500

 Thomas Carew, Eng. poet, b. (d.
 1639)

-Lope de Vega: "La Dragontea," fanciful account of Drake's adventures, in verse form
+Lope de Vega: "La Dragontea," fanciful account of Drake's adventures,

 Ben Jonson: "Every Man in His Humour"